pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/unpack-array-group-differently.md

 ## Observations & Comments

- * __Unwinding Arrays.__ The `$unwind` stage is a powerful but often initially unfamiliar concept to many developers.
-Distilled down, it does one simple thing: it generates a new record for each element in an array field for every input document.
-If the input collection has 3 records, and each record has an array field containing 4 elements, then performing an `$unwind` on the array fields will result in 12 output records (3 x 4).
+ * __Unwinding Arrays.__ The `$unwind` stage is a powerful concept, although often unfamiliar to many developers initially.
+Distilled down, it does one simple thing: it generates a new record for each element in an array field of every input document.
+If a source collection has 3 documents and each document contains an array of 4 elements, then performing an `$unwind` on the array produces 12 records (3 x 4).